RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 So for **sample_0017** the surface of the **sphere_outlier_water** is called **sample_0017_surface_sphere_outlier_water.vtk**.

 ### The test sets

 All the samples in the test sets are simply called `sample_XXXX` even if they are outliers.
+A certain amount of samples in the test sets are normals and the rest are outliers.

 The **goal** is to assign a label to each sample in the test indicating if they are *normal (0)* or *outliers (1)*.

 ## Supplied Python scripts

-All the supplied scripts take two arguments, the config file and the dataset to use.
+All the supplied scripts take two arguments (except the data split script), the config file and the dataset to use.
 For example:
 ```
-train_pdm_method.py -c rasmus_pc_config.json -d rasmus_training_split.txt
+train_pdm_outlier_detection.py -c rasmus_pc_config.json -d custom_train_list_100.txt
 ```

-Will use the configuration settings in `rasmus_pc_config.json` and train using a custom `rasmus_training_split.txt` set.
+Will use the configuration settings in `rasmus_pc_config.json` and train using a custom `custom_train_list_100.txt` set.
 The set is just a text file where every row is a sample name (`sample_0017` for example)

 The following scripts, should be seen as simple templates that you can use as a basis for your own inpainting framework:

+- `create_custom_data_splits.py`: Will generate a custom training and validation list of samples based on the total set of training data.
-- `train_pdm_method.py`: Will compute a point distribution model (PDM)
+- `train_pdm_outlier_detection.py`: Will compute a point distribution model (PDM) based on a training set
-- `test_pdm_method.py`: Will classify samples using a pre-trained PDM
+- `validate_pdm_outlier_detection.py`: Will predict samples using a pre-trained PDM and show scores based on the supplied ground truth.
+- `test_pdm_outlier_detection.py`: Will predict samples from a pre-defined test set with unknown ground truth
+- `submit_outlier_detections.py`: Combine the information in your configuration file with your detection results and submit them to the challenge server.

 - `train_segmentation_method.py`: Will train a very simple detection model based on segmentation volumes.
 - `test_segmentation_method.py`: Will classify samples using a pre-trained segmentation based model.
-- `evaluate_outlier_detection.py`: Will compute metrics (TBD)
-- `submit_results.py`: Combine the information in your configuration file with your detection results and submit them to the Challenge server.

 ## Dependencies

-- VTK 9.3.0
+- VTK 9.3.0   (very important that the version number is larger than 9.3 - something to do with direction cosines in medical scans)
 - SimpleITK
+- requests

 ## Tools